karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserDatabase/doc/api/Ling/Light_Kit_Admin_UserDatabase/Controller/Generated/Base/RealGenController.md

 - LightKitAdminController::getKitAdmin &ndash; Returns the kit admin service instance.
 - LightKitAdminController::getFlasher &ndash; Returns a flasher instance.
 - LightKitAdminController::getUser &ndash; Returns the current user.
+- LightKitAdminController::getValidWebsiteUser &ndash; Returns a valid website user, or throws an exception.
 - LightKitAdminController::renderPage &ndash; Renders the given page using the [kit service](https://github.com/lingtalfi/Light_Kit).
 - LightKitAdminController::getRedirectResponseByRoute &ndash; Creates and returns an HttpRedirectResponse, based on the given arguments.
 - LightKitAdminController::checkRight &ndash; Ensures that the current user is connected and has the right provided in the arguments.